Stephla/ShinyApp/DOCUMENTATION.md

 # Documentation ShinyApp

+## ShinyApp

+The ShinyApp is published on the Shiny website (including this documentation): https://stephla.shinyapps.io/ToothgrowthShinyApp/

 ## Toothgrowth dataset

 For this app, the `Toothgrowth` dataset in R is used.
 This dataset shows the effect of viatim C on tooth growth in guinea pigs.